OpenDendro/dplR/README.md

 ## Overview

-Perform tree-ring analyses such as detrending, chronology building, and cross dating.
+Perform tree-ring analyses such as detrending, chronology building, and crossdating.
 Read and write standard file formats used in dendrochronology.

 ## Installation